Tuition & Residency

 Is there a student group for military-affiliated students?

-Yes, the KU Chapter of the Student Veterans of America.
-Contact them by visiting the Rockchalk Central page, Facebook, Instagram, or Twitter.
+Yes, the KU Chapter of the Student Veterans of America is open to all KU students.
+Contact them by visiting Rockchalk Central, Facebook, Instagram, or Twitter.
 You can also email them at email@example.com.

 Where is the Military-Affiliated Student Center?